metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 until I figure out how to make rules based on those allow them all if this resolves the problem.\
 To troubleshoot hidden adapters see [ProblematicTraffic.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ProblematicTraffic.md)

-## I got an error "Network path not found"
+## I got an error "Network path not found" or "unable to contact computer"

 Please make sure you have at a minimum following network services set to automatic and make sure they are running: